 A supportive campus community

 Students often say that UNCG doesn't feel like a big school because of the friendly campus atmosphere.
 It's a place where people know each other by name and stop to say hello.
-The student body is diverse—students come from the 50 states plus the District of Columbia and 79 countries, and 43 percent are minority students.
-Many students participate in UNCG's growing collection of learning communities, which help students extend learning beyond the classroom as they explore a major or theme together.
+The student body is diverse, with a 33% minority enrollment and students from across the country and around the world.

 Learning through service